asweigart/pypi-search-rez-filter-browser-plugin/README.md

 Packages are hidden if:

 1. Their description is less than 200 characters.
-1. There are less than two releases.
-1. The time between the oldest and most recent release is less than 30 days.

-Packages newer than 2025-02-28 are never hidden.
-(This will be updated as new versions of this browser plugin are released.)
+1. It never had a release 30 days or more after it's very first release.

+Brand new packages (currently meaning released after 2025-02-28) are never hidden.

 <img src="https://raw.githubusercontent.com/asweigart/pypi-search-rez-filter-browser-plugin/refs/heads/main/screenshot-rez-filter.png">